 Fieldwork

-Through fieldwork CPCRS can test ideas from research, reinforce learning goals, and work to achieve community impact.
-All our efforts are directed to holistic approaches to preservation – in terms of scale, community needs, material realities, creative opportunities, management and financing.
-Initially, the Center’s fieldwork focuses on Philadelphia and Alabama, and on sites of modest scale.
+All our efforts are directed to holistic approaches to preservation – in terms of scale, community needs, material realities, creative opportunities, management, and financing.
+To advance these goals we create opportunities for students to gain fieldwork experience in class and through paid internships.

 Header: Detail of Armstrong School, Macon County, AL